 (B) The child abuse or neglect finding was upheld in the due process hearing and any subsequent appeals.

-(21) Unsupervised access--The person is allowed to be with children without the presence of a caregiver that is counted in the child/caregiver ratio and meets the minimum education requirements, work experience, training qualifications, and background check requirements.
+(22) Unsupervised access--The person is allowed to be with children without the presence of a caregiver that is counted in the child to caregiver ratio and meets the minimum education requirements, work experience, training qualifications, and background check requirements.

 TITLE 26 HEALTH AND HUMAN SERVICES